Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 You can use Eden Editor (Arma 3 builtin scenario editor) to edit map to improve the generator result.
 This is the recommended way for most users.
 See [Edit With Eden Editor](Edit-With-Eden-Editor).

-You may otherwise use Terrain Builder to edit map, this tool is intend for experienced terrain makers.
+You may otherwise use Terrain Builder to edit map, this tool is intended for experienced terrain makers.
 See [Terrain Builder Export](Terrain-Builder-Export).

-Comparaison of features of two edit process:
+Comparison of features of two edit process:

 | Feature                   | [Eden Editor](Edit-With-Eden-Editor) | [Terrain Builder](Terrain-Builder-Export) |
 |---------------------------|-------------------|----------------------------|